morton-nd/morton-nd/README.md

 auto encoding = MortonND_4D.Encode(f1, f2, f3, f4);
 ```

-## Performance
+## Testing and Performance
+Correctness and performance benchmark tests for 2D and 3D use cases are located in a separate repository.
+See [this fork](https://github.com/kevinhartman/libmorton#fork-changes) of @Forceflow's [Libmorton](https://github.com/Forceflow/libmorton), which integrates Morton ND into Libmorton's existing test framework.

+In the future, a minimal set of validation tests as well as tests more specific to Morton ND (i.e. edge cases such as 1-D, high number of dimensions such as 16-D, custom `T` such as a `uint128_t` implementation) will appear in this repository directly (and run automatically via Travis CI).

+### Benchmarks
-Performance metrics were gathered using [this fork](https://github.com/kevinhartman/libmorton#fork-changes) of @Forceflow's [libmorton](https://github.com/Forceflow/libmorton) library.
-Libmorton contains a suite of different Morton encode/decode algorithms for 2D and 3D.
-The snippets below show performance comparisons to the 3D algorithms found there, as well as comparisons between different 3D configurations of Morton ND.
+The snippets below show performance comparisons between various 3D configurations of Morton ND, as well as comparisons to the 3D algorithms found in Libmorton.

-To run these tests on your own machine, clone the fork linked above.
+To run these tests (and more!) on your own machine, clone the fork linked above.

-The following metrics (sorted by random access time, ascending) were collected on an i7-6920HQ, compiled with GCC 8.1 on macOS 10.13 using "-O3 -DNDEBUG".
+The following metrics (sorted by random access time, ascending) were collected on an i7-6920HQ, compiled with GCC 8.1 on macOS 10.13 using `-O3 -DNDEBUG`.
 Results include data from both linearly increasing and random inputs to demonstrate the performance impact of cache (hit or miss) under each algorithm / configuration.
 Results are averaged over 5 runs (each algorithm is run 5 times consecutively before moving on to the next).

-### 32-bit
+#### 32-bit
 ```
 ++ Running each performance test 5 times and averaging results ++ Encoding 512^3 morton codes (134217728 in total)